Tarvey/RVN/README.md

 # What do i put in settings.json?
 🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔

-icon: change if you want a custom windows 10 notification icon, needs to be a ico file.
+R> icon: change if you want a custom windows 10 notification icon, needs to be a ico file.

 R> secs: the time each notification pops up for.